'YOU CAN'T MANAGE WHAT YOU DON'T MEASURE'

 NOTE: Live Trims are for the Level TWO & THREE Courses ONLY - Cadaver hooves only for LEVEL ONE

-When you come down their long driveway - instead of going RIGHT down into their yard turn LEFT and VEER
+When you come down the LAZY M long driveway - instead of going RIGHT down into the Lazy M yard

 "In my experience the meaning of barefoot does not mean modern day horses going without hoof protection it simply means they are going without shoes."
 Lane Moore